 If I’ve been vaccinated and exposed to the virus, do I need to quarantine?

-If you’ve been around someone who has tested positive for COVID-19, you do not need to quarantine if you meet the following criteria, as outlined by the Centers for Disease Control and Prevention:
+If you’ve been around someone who has tested positive for COVID-19, you do not need to quarantine as outlined by the Centers for Disease Control and Prevention:

 If you’ve been fully vaccinated and are experiencing COVID-19 symptoms, you should isolate yourself and talk with your doctor to determine if you should be tested.